Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 Official guidance from the Welsh Government details the conditions for permitted development rights for single-storey extensions.
 These include limits on rear projection (up to 4 metres), overall height (not exceeding 4 metres), and eaves height (not exceeding 3 metres if within 2 metres of a boundary).
 The guidance also clarifies that verandas, balconies, or raised platforms are not permitted under these rights.

-Sticking to these conditions means you won’t need full planning permission.
-However, it’s still a good idea to get a Certificate of Lawfulness to officially confirm you’re entitled to use PDR.
+Sticking to these conditions means you may not need full planning permission.
+However, it’s still a good idea to apply for a Certificate of Lawfulness to officially confirm the works are lawful before you start on site.

 Specific Rules for Rear Single-Storey Extensions